 “We don’t have the tattoos either,” Olive added.
 “The scorpion tattoos.”

 After a beat, Marta shakily swallowed and started the explanation off by affirming the truth in the Anima-Vitae Hypothesis.
-She elaborated on the existence of three energy levels of vitae and how the highest level functioned—attracted to vitae particles of the same energy level and unable to ‘return to the cycle’.
+She elaborated on the existence of multiple energy levels of vitae and how the highest level functioned—attracted to vitae particles of the same energy level and unable to ‘return to the cycle’.
 She then explained the ability of weaponized conductors to elevate energy levels with a 0.30 probability.

 “Yes, I got that already.
 Mr. Foxman here explained that bit to us,” Gabrielle replied with a frown.
 “Apparently he and his buddies were the ones who developed half the theories we have today, but that’s not what I’m asking you.”